DIAGNijmegen/website-content/docker/README.md

 ~/c-submit <arguments for c-submit> /path/to/remote/repository/webteam/website:latest <website-name> <branch-name>
 ```

 Replace `</path/to/remote/repository>` with the correct path to our online repository, replace `<website-name>` with one of the following: `ai-for-health, base, diag, pathology, rse, rtc` and replace `<branch-name>` with any name of the branch you want to host, for instance use the main branch: "master".
+This only works for interactive jobs, as you need to have access to port 8000 (opened automatically on interactive jobs).

 **The website seems to index pages on startup.
 The results is a very slow and irresponsive website during the first 30 minutes or so during remote demo'ing.
 Therefore, please wait a bit before using it for a demo.**